View our posts

 Improving literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.

-Deliver an effective literacy strategy (including oracy and reading) because too many students lack fluency in literacy and cultural capital.
+Deliver an effective literacy catchup strategy (including oracy and reading) because too many students lack fluency in literacy and cultural capital.

 We will fund professional development for staff and create time for them to adopt new strategies